analogwp/analogwp-client-handoff/readme.txt

 == Description ==

-Client Handoff Toolkit streamlines the process of handing over websites from agencies to clients.
+Site Notes streamlines the process of handing over websites from agencies to clients.
 It provides a visual commenting system that allows teams to annotate web pages with feedback, manage tasks, and collaborate effectively during the transition period.

 = Key Features =